Chinese Currency and its Payment methods

 Methods of payment in China

-Cash is always the best mode of payment while traveling to any country.
+- Cash: Cash is always the best mode of payment while traveling to any country.
 It is easily acceptable in any part of the country, the same goes for China.
 However, one should avoid carrying excess cash and try to carry different smaller denominations of notes.
 This is will help the passenger pay for small items.